benngermin/epq/replit.md

-# CPC Practice - Online Test Preparation Platform
+# Exam Practice Questions (EPQ)

 ## Overview

-CPC Practice is a comprehensive online test preparation platform designed for CPCU (Chartered Property Casualty Underwriter) certification courses.
-The application provides practice tests, question sets, and AI-powered learning assistance to help students prepare for their CPCU examinations.
+EPQ is a comprehensive online test preparation platform designed for The Institutes' certification courses.
+The application provides question sets, and AI-powered learning assistance to help students prepare for their examinations.

 ## System Architecture